joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 ![footprint association](fp_assoc.png)

-With the footprint association complete, we are ready to continue onto the PCB layout step!
+With the footprint association complete, we are ready to continue onto PCB layout!

 ## PCB Layout